This post contains affiliate links. See my disclosure policy here.

 Ginger Syrup: This is a sweetener made with ginger root, white sugar, and water, which are heated and infused into a syrup with a spicy, aromatic flavor.

-Cucumber Slice: This is a cucumber slice that has been thinly cut into wheel shape.
+Cucumber Slice: This is a piece of cucumber that has been cut into a thin circular shape.

 Lemon Twist: This is the peel of a lemon that has been twisted into a corkscrew shape.